laravel/cashier-stripe/UPGRADE.md

 However, Cashier 16 will apply coupon and promotion code on the primary subscription.
 This change prevents accidental application to unintended subscriptions in multi-subscription setups.
 If your logic assumes global application, migrate to the new methods explicitly.

-You can set coupon to all subscription using the following:
+You can apply coupons to all subscription using the following methods:

 ```php
 $billable->applyCouponToAllSubscriptions('coupon_id');